-In late 2016, Elia launched an awareness-raising campaign targeting everyone who works near its electrical infrastructure.
+paign targeting everyone who works near its electrical infrastructure.

 "The number of incidents caused by these activities has almost doubled in the past two years.
 Contractors do not always seem to know how to report works near Elia's installations.
 And yet it is their safety that is at stake.
 They must always contact Elia to find out what safety measures to take.
 A brochure on safety distances has been produced and is available on Elia's website."
-Danny Vanderhaeghen, Asset Support Manager at Elia http://www.elia.be/en/safety-and-environment/safety/keep-your-distance n 2016, Elia endeavoured to make a broader public aware that safety is a priority: its staff, of course, through initiatives like operational dialogue (see page 21), but also contractors and its colleagues in the distribution sector.
+Danny Vanderhaeghen, Asset Support Manager at Elia

+Http://www.elia.be/en/safety-and-environment/ safety/keep-your-distance n 2016, Elia endeavoured to make a broader public aware that safety is a priority: its staff, of course, through initiatives like operational dialogue (see page 21), but also contractors and its colleagues in the distribution sector.
+After all, Elia shares a great many substations and, as such, a great many 'workspaces', with distribution system operators.